javalite/activeweb-secure/README.md

 ActiveWeb with Login/Logout Security
 ===================

-Provired barebones startup app with basic login/logout security built in.
+Provided barebones startup app with basic login/logout security built in.
 This app has a private page protected by a login and a public page that is not protected.

 ### Usage